 Using Trainline‘s website and app allows you to easily book journeys involving several companies and download tickets.
 It also allows options to split tickets which can be cheaper to split.
 However if you do this your onward ticket may not be valid if your first train is late and you miss your planned connection.

 Buying “advanced” tickets, which become available around 3 months before your travel date, can give considerable savings and on many sites you can register for an alert when they become available.

 Once in Scotland many of the start points can be accessed by Scotrail services.

 Oban, Lochailort, Morar and Mallaig can be reached from Glasgow Queens Street.
-The Thursday lunchtime train becomes the Challenge Express.
+The Wednesday and Thursday lunchtime trains become the Challenge Express.
 The train splits at Crianlairich with one half going to Oban and the other to Fort William where you can connect with the Mallaig line.
 The West Highland Line is an experience in itself travelling over remote Rannoch Moor then through stunning scenery to Mallaig via Glenfinnan viaduct made famous in the Harry Potter films.
 If you want something a little different the Jacobite Steam Service runs every morning from Fort William to Mallaig but please note it doesn’t stop at Lochailort or Morar.